WHY SHOULD YOU PARTICIPATE IN AN EXCHANGE PROGRAM AT UDLA?

 Steps for applying to an UDLA exchange program

 • Contact your home university’s international programs office to start the process.
 If your university isn’t already affiliated with UDLA, send an email to firstname.lastname@example.org.

-• Fill out the application form and gather the required documents.
+• Fill out the online application and gather the required documents.
 Look over the course offerings in the degree program you’re interested in.
 Choose the classes you would like to take at UDLA in order of first priority to last for either six month or a year (Normally, a regular course load for international students is five classes per semester).
 Make sure to include this list in your application.
 It’s your responsibility to present this course list to your home university for approval.

 • Take the Spanish exam and include it in your application packet.